zheensuseyi/Times-Tables-App/README.md

 <div align="center">

-An easy to use SwiftUI app that allows a user to practice their Times Tables!
+An easy to use SwiftUI app that allows a user to practice their Multiplication Times Tables!

+Users can chose between 3 difficulties and either 5, 10, or 20 questions for each difficulty!